-Location: Choose a location that is quiet and pleasing for this very personal ceremony.
-The ceremony can take place somewhere that is meaningful to the honoree; it may be in a garden, on a hilltop or overlooking a body of water, in a home, or in a restaurant with a private room.
+- Location: Choose a location that is quiet and pleasing for this very personal divorce ceremony.
+The ceremony can take place somewhere that is meaningful to the honoree: it may be in a garden, on a hilltop, or overlooking a body of water, in a home, or in a restaurant with a private room.
 If the ceremony is outdoors, be sure there’s an indoor backup plan in case of inclement weather.

-Looking to the Future: Invite guests to write wishes for the future and put them in a wish-box.
-Create a shrine by having guests bring symbolic objects as totems of strength or meaning to give to the honoree, and have them describe the totem and bestow their wish for the honoree within the ceremony.
-These ways of having guests communicate and express themselves to the honoree during the ceremony will resonate and have a positive effect with all attending as well as the honoree.
+- Looking to the Future: Invite guests to write wishes for the future and put them in a wish-box.
+Create a shrine by having guests bring symbolic objects as totems of strength or meaning to give to the honoree, then have them describe the totem and bestow their wish for the honoree during the ceremony.
+These ways of having guests communicate and express themselves to the honoree during the ceremony will resonate and have a positive effect on all attending as well as the honoree.

 The Celebrant Foundation + Institute of North America is a 501c3 non-profit educational institution dedicated to helping families personalize celebrations that mark life’s milestones.
 Since the first Celebrants began practicing 35 years ago, they have performed over one million ceremonies worldwide.
 Celebrants officiate at virtually every life event, including weddings and civil unions, funerals and memorials, baby ceremonies and adoptions, survivor and healing ceremonies, and dwelling- and work-related ceremonies.
 With a focus on personalizing each ceremony to reflect the needs, beliefs, and values of the couple or family, Celebrants are staunchly trained and certified in the art of ceremony, symbolism, and traditions.